PhysiCell-Tools/python-loader/man/docstring/pcdl_get_unit_dict.md

                         processing, similar to the original pyMCDS_cells.py
                         script. default is True.
   --settingxml SETTINGXML
-                        from which settings.xml should the cell type ID label mapping and parameters be extracted? set to None or False if the xml file is missing! default is PhysiCell_settings.xml.
+                        from which settings.xml should units and cell type ID label mapping and units be extracted? set to None or False if the xml file is missing! default is PhysiCell_settings.xml.
   -v VERBOSE, --verbose VERBOSE